 2-7 Triple Draw is a draw poker game where the player with the best low hand wins the pot.
+As in most forms of poker, 2-7 Triple Draw uses a standard 52-card deck that is shuffled before every hand.
 Each player is dealt five cards to start, and then has the chance to discard any cards in their hand in exchange for new cards during three separate draw rounds.

 Playing for the Low Hand

 Before you get started, please note the following about playing 2-7 Triple Draw:

 - Flushes, straights and pairs count against your hand

 - The Ace is always considered a high card

 This means that the hand A-2-3-4-5 is not considered a straight, but T-J-K-Q-A is.

 The best possible hand in 2-7 Triple Draw is 7-5-4-3-2 (not of the same suit), also known as "the nuts" or "the wheel".
 Low hands are always counted from the highest card to the lowest card, so it's usually the highest card in your hand that counts the most.
 For example, 9-7-6-4-3 is a better hand than T-7-6-4-2.